anastasiia-lk/anastasiia-lk/README.md

 - 💼 Previously worked as a sales manager during 7 years (FMCG)
 - 📫 How to reach me: [e-mail](https://mail.google.com/mail/?view=cm&source=mailto&to=a.duplishcheva@gmail.com)
 - ⚡ Fun fact: PhD in Math
-Previously worked as a sales manager during 7 years
 <!--
 Hi there 👋
 **anastasiia-lk/anastasiia-lk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Previously worked as a sales manager during 7 years.